hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 --set oap.env.SW_ENVOY_METRIC_ALS_TCP_ANALYSIS=mx-mesh
 ```

 Above Helm commands install the Apache SkyWalking to the namespace *skywalking* of the AWS EKS cluster.
 It uses the *elasticsearch* as storage type and creates it as *StatefulSet* resource, running a pod on each worker node.
-It installs the Apache SkyWalking OAP with replicas setting as 2 to ensure the high availability.
+It installs the Apache SkyWalking Observability Analysis Platform (OAP) with replicas setting as 2 to ensure high availability.
 The installation enables the Envoy Access Log Service (ALS) and specifies the ALS analyzer as *mx-mesh*.

 It should be noted that the Apache SkyWalking supports also the ALS analyzer *k8s-mesh*, which uses the metadata from Kubernetes cluster to analyze the logs.
 It requires the SkyWalking OAP server to access the Kubernetes API server to get information of pods, services and service endpoints.
 This works only for monitoring a single cloud environment.
-For hybrid cloud case, we need to use the ALS analyzer *mx-mesh*, which uses the Envoy metadata exchange mechanism to get the service names.
+For hybrid cloud case, you need to use the ALS analyzer *mx-mesh*, which uses the Envoy metadata exchange mechanism to get the service names.
 It's required for monitoring applications deployed in the hybrid cloud environment.

-We can check the detailed Apache SkyWalking installation by typing the following *kubectl* command:
+You can check the detailed Apache SkyWalking installation by typing the following *kubectl* command:

 ```markdown
 $ kubectl get all -n skywalking